|This is a cutaway of the all wheel

 - No, compared to other all wheel drive vehicles, and even some front drivers.
 The Subaru Impreza, at 36 mpg, is the most fuel efficient all wheel drive vehicle for sale in America.
 What's more, it enjoys better fuel economy than many two wheel drive cars in its class.

-Here is a one-minute video showing the advantages of a Subaru compared to a mere mortal two wheel drive car.
+One-minute video: Subaru AWD vs. a mere mortal two wheel drive car.